 The motorhome is equipped with a 12 VDC receptacle (Figure 9-10) is located on the driver's side console.
-Also, this receptacle can be located on the passenger's exterior side in the portable refrige/freezer storage bay(VDC Figure 9-11) This receptacle can be used for providing power portable to electrical devices and accommodate a cigarette-lighter" type of connector.
+Also, this receptacle can be located on the passenger's exterior side in the portable refrige/freezer storage bay(Figure 9-11) This 12 VDC receptacle can be used for providing power to portable electrical devices, and can accommodate a "cigarette-lighter" type of connector.

-Figure 9-11: Receptacle in Portable Fridge/Freezer Storage Bay
+Figure 9-11: Receptacle in Portable Refrig/Freezer Storage Bay